-Growing pains are a common experience for children.
-Your child may experience deep cramping or aching pain that can vary from mild to severe.
+Growing pains in kids are a common experience.
+Your child may experience deep cramping or aching pain.

-Growing pains are common and normal in children typically between ages 3-5 and again around ages 8-10.
-They might feel like tightness, cramp or an ache in thigh or calf muscles lasting 10-30 minutes or as long as a few hours.
+The pain might feel like tightness, cramp or an ache in thigh or calf muscles lasting 10-30 minutes or as long as a few hours.
 Pain may occur in both legs and often happen after active days.
+“Often times, this occurs at night,” Meidl said.
+“The pain typically does not occur during the physical activity, but rather later, when the muscles relax.”

 If your child has these pains, you can help by trying: